-3. Employer Name 4.
-Employer Identification Number
+3. Employer Name School District of Philadelphia (SDP) 4.
+Employer Identification Number (EIN)

-School District of Philadelphia (SDP) (EIN)

 23-6004102

-5. Employer Address 6.
-Employer Phone Number
+5. Employer Address 5.
+Employer Address

 Employee Benefits 440 North Broad St, Suite G10 215-400-4630

 7. City 8.
 State 9.
 Zip Code

-Philadelphia PA 19130
+Philadelphia Philadelphia PA

-10. Who can we contact about employe
+10. Who can we contact about employee health coverage at this job?
 EMPLOYEE BENEFITS

-11. Phone Number (if different from 12.
-Email Address 12.
+11. Phone Number (if different 12.
 Email Address

-above) Benefits@Philasd.org Benefits@Philasd.org
+from above) om above) Benefits@Philasd.org

 215-400-4630

-Here is some basic information about heal th coverage offered by this employ er:

-As your employer, we offer a health plan to:
+Here is some basic information about health coverage offered by this employer: • As your employer, we offer a health plan to:

-10 your employer, we offer a nearth plan to.

 All employees.

 Some employees.
 Eligible employees are: Determined pursuant to employee job classification and the Collective Bargaining Agreements in which the School District of Philadelphia participates.

-W ith respect to dependents:
+• With respect to dependents:

 We do offer coverage.
 Eligible dependents are: As defined in the policies and Collective Bargaining Agreements referenced above.

 We do not offer coverage.

 If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.

+Even if your employer intends your coverage to be affordable, you may still be eligible for a premium discount through the Marketplace.
+The Marketplace will use your household income, along with other factors, to determine whether you may be eligible for a premium discount.
+If, for example, your wages vary from week to week (perhaps you are an hourly employee or you work on a commission basis), if you are newly employed mid-year, or if you have other income losses, you may still qualify for a premium discount.